-Prehospital practitioners have an ever-expanding role in managing the acutely unwell and injured patient.
-Despite this large contribution to patient care, the majority of practitioners find it very challenging to followup or get feedback on their management of the patient.
+Prehospital practitioners have an ever-expanding role in managing acutely unwell and injured patients.
+Despite this large contribution to patient care, most practitioners find it challenging to follow up or get feedback on their patient management.

 The recent publication of the NEMSMA position paper regarding bi-directional information sharing between hospitals and EMS agencies sparked debate on Twitter about the challenges of EMS Feedback.